Newtown (Sarasota, Florida)

 Newtown is a predominantly African American community in Sarasota, Florida.
 Emma E. Booker Elementary, Booker Middle School, and Booker High School are in Newtown and named for educator Emma E. Booker.
 A farmer's market has been held in Newtown.
-A historical marker commemorates the community's history.
+Historical markers commemorate aspects of the community's history.
 Historical trolley tours have been offered along the Newtown African American Heritage Trail by the Newtown Alive organization.
 The Rosemary Cemetery where Owen Burns is buried is nearby and the Robert L. Taylor Complex is in Newtown.
 The Newtown Historic District was added to the National Register of Historic Places in April 2024.
 It includes Galilee Cemetery.